skypher/disclosure/README.md

 ---

-## Aliens have communicated already.
+## Aliens have communicated already

 If alien communication is now a thing, we should also look for signs of past communication.
 Remember crop circles?
 They are largely dismissed and ridiculed.
 Perhaps they now deserve a closer look.